 The Green Building is the building that considers environmental considerations at every stage of the construction, namely, design, implementation, operation and maintenance.
 The main considerations are the design of spaces, energy and water efficiency, resource efficiency, quality of the building’s internal environment and the impact of the building as a whole on the environment.
 The main between green buildings and traditional buildings is the concept of integration.

 Green buildings offer many benefits to many construction industry stakeholders, including building residents and the community as a whole.
 Green buildings typically include better air quality, abundant natural lighting, availability of views and noise control for occupants of the building, making these buildings a better place and we will discuss the benefits of green buildings.

-From the first day of construction, this applies to greenhouses as well as sustainable office buildings and everything that is being built.
+From the first day of construction, this applies to greenhouses as well as sustainable buildings and everything that is being built.

 Research and studies have confirmed that initial investment in the green design of only 2 percent will result in savings of more than 10 times the initial investment based on a conservative age of 20 years.

 Studies show that occupants of buildings with health and comfort are the most productive.
 A study of 31 green buildings in Seattle showed a 40 percent drop in absenteeism.